Make sure to answer these questions before licensing your brand.

-Whether yours is a young company or industry stalwart, licensing is a great way to extend a brand into new businesses without the capital investment and time commitment needed to move into manufacturing and sourcing new product lines on your own.
+No matter how long your company has been around, licensing is a great way to extend your brand into new businesses without making the capital investment and time commitment needed to move into manufacturing and sourcing new product lines on your own.

-Be absolutely sure that you own all the rights to the brands and trademarks that you're looking to license out.
-Is your brand protected in all the countries in which you expect your own and/or the licensed product to be marketed, and for all potential merchandise categories?
+Make sure you own it.
+Be absolutely sure that you own all the rights to the brands and trademarks you're looking to license out.
+Is your brand protected in all of the countries in which you expect your product to be marketed and for all potential merchandise categories?
 Any licensing agreement will include a statement warranting that you own the rights, so be sure that you have all your legal ducks in a row.

+Be disciplined about the companies you work with.
 As in the rest of your business, be disciplined about the companies you do business with and the product categories you authorize.
-Does the potential licensee that you're considering have the right kind of distribution and can they make the appropriate quality and quantity of product?
+Does the licensee you're considering have the right kind of distribution?
+Can they make the appropriate quality and quantity of the product?
 Can they meet your timeline?
 If you don't have the right match, don't do the deal just to get into the category.
-It has to be a good match.

-What else is vying for the product categories that you think your brand should be in?
-Why would a potential licensee choose to license your brand, as opposed to a competitive one?
-Why would a retailer carry a product with your logo or character on it, rather than somebody else's?
-The first step toward figuring out the answers to those questions is to "invest some shoe leather" — go to stores and analyze what's already on the shelves that you'll be vying for.
+Understand the competitive landscape.
+Who and what else is vying for the product categories that you think your brand should be in?
+Why would a potential licensee choose to license your brand as opposed to a competitive one?
+Why would a retailer carry a product with your logo or character on it rather than somebody else's?
+The first step toward figuring out the answers to those questions is to "invest some shoe leather" –in other words, go to stores and analyze what's already on the shelves you'll be vying for.

 These are steps to help you prepare for a successful licensing venture.
-It's a great business model — and it's also one that requires a strategic mindset and disciplined business approach.
+It's a great business model that requires a strategic mindset and a disciplined business approach.